SwiftERM Hyper-personalisation for ecommerce email marketing

 • Customers’ direct access (for example, for web self-service).

-• Industry partners (for example, for repair and maintenance partners or field service contractors).
+• Industry partners (for example, repair and maintenance partners or field service contractors).

 For some, there is also a treasure trove of knowledge captured in customer service call recordings and collaboration instances between members of discrete teams such as field service technicians, and in customer postings on social media sites.